magnacore/Productivity-Tools/Linux/Formatting-Checklist/After-Formatting-Checklist.md

 Create an empty file at /home/manuj/.config/nvim/init.vim .vimrc from home automatically gets copied to it once we start nvim :PlugInstall

+To install vim-hexokinase go to ~/.vim/plugged/vim-hexokinas change to go env from bash shell make hexokinase

 sudo dnf install trash-cli
 File ranger/core/actions.py, line 459, in